 How Long Do You Have to File a Claim?

 You should notify your employer about your injury as soon as possible, but no later than 45 days after the time of your accident.
-While it is alright to accept emergency medical treatment from your employer at the time of your injury, it is a good idea to seek an outside opinion regarding your injury as soon as you are able.
+While it is alright to accept emergency medical treatment from your employer at the time of your injury, it is a good idea to seek assistance from an attorney regarding your job-related injury as soon as you are able.
 Delays in seeking treatment or notifying your employer could negatively impact your workers’ compensation claim.